nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 7. [Distributed Database restore with storage groups](#distributed-database-restore-with-storage-groups)
 8. [Assisted database restore](#assisted-database-restore)

-Several of these features require additional configuration before using.
+Several of these mechanisms require additional configuration before using.

 > **NOTE**: For information on NuoDB backup and restore operations in non-Kubernetes deployments of NuoDB, see [Backing Up and Restoring Databases](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/database-operations/backing-up-and-restoring-databases/).
 The documentation in this repository expands on the product documentation and is specific to this Helm Chart repository.